balancer/balancer-v2-monorepo/README.md

 ## Pre-requisites

-The build & test instructions below should work out of the box with Node 14.x and Yarn 2.
+The build & test instructions below should work out of the box with Node 14.x.
 (Please note that it needs Node 14 specifically, and will NOT work with Node 16 or higher.)

 ## Clone